Items filtered by date: March 2020

 Many patients are aware of the benefits of foot massages.
 These are often performed as foot therapy, which can help the feet to feel better and ease any existing pain.
 An effective way to begin a foot massage is by gently placing the palms on both sides of the foot, while twisting back and forth.
 Additionally, having the arches massaged can benefit the bottom of the foot.
 Flexibility may be increased when the toes are stretched as well.
 If there is pain in the Achilles tendon region, it may help to focus on massaging that area of the foot.
 If you would like more information on how foot massages may support general well-being, it is suggested that you schedule a consultation with a podiatrist.

 Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
-If you have concerns regarding therapy, one of our podiatrists of Princeton Foot & Ankle Associates.
+If you have concerns regarding therapy, consult with one of our podiatrists from Princeton Foot & Ankle Associates.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Most Common Injuries